Narendra Modi: Early life and education

 Narendra Damodardas Modi was born on 17 September 1950 to a Gujarati family of Other Backward Class (OBC) background and Hindu faith in Vadnagar, Mehsana district, Bombay State (present-day Gujarat).
 He was the third of six children born to Damodardas Mulchand Modi (c.
 1915–1989) and Hiraben Modi (1923–2022).
 (Note: Narendra Modi was born Narendra Damodardas Modi on 17 September 1950.
 He uses Damodardas as his middle name—Gujaratis have a tradition of using the names of their fathers as their middle names—but he is widely known as Narendra Modi.)
 According to Modi and his neighbours, he worked infrequently in his father's tea stall in the Vadnagar railway station.

 Modi completed his higher secondary education in Vadnagar in 1967; his teachers described him as an average student and a keen, gifted debater with an interest in theatre.
 He preferred playing larger-than-life characters in theatrical productions, which has influenced his political image.

 When Modi was eight years old, he was introduced to the Rashtriya Swayamsevak Sangh (RSS) and began attending its local shakhas (training sessions).
 There, he met Lakshmanrao Inamdar, who inducted Modi as a balswayamsevak (junior cadet) in the RSS and became his political mentor.
 While Modi was training with the RSS, he also met Vasant Gajendragadkar and Nathalal Jaghda, Bharatiya Jana Sangh leaders who in 1980 helped found the BJP's Gujarat unit.
 As a teenager, he was enrolled in the National Cadet Corps.

 In a custom traditional to Narendra Modi's caste, his family arranged a betrothal to Jashodaben Chimanlal Modi, leading to their marriage when she was 17 and he was 18.
-Soon afterwards, he abandoned his wife, and left home.
+The marriage was never consummated, and Modi soon abandoned his wife, and left home.
 The couple never divorced but the marriage was not in his public pronouncements for many decades.
 In April 2014, shortly before the national election in which he gained power, Modi publicly affirmed he was married and that his spouse was Jashodaben.
-A Modi biographer wrote that Modi kept the marriage a secret because he would not have been able to become a pracharak in the RSS, for which celibacy had once been a requirement.
+A biographer wrote that Modi kept the marriage a secret because he would not have been able to become a pracharak in the RSS, for which celibacy had once been a requirement.